GuilhermeIsNotUnix/GuilhermeIsNotUnix/README.md

 - 🃏 I’m also the author of [Gambit](https://github.com/GuilhermeIsNotUnix/Gambit), the shutdown scheduler utility software for Windows made in Go with Fyne GUI toolkit.

-- ❓ Ask me about anything related to Programming, Linux, Cryptography, Security, Physics and especially the Java programming language!
+- ❓ Ask me about anything related to Programming, Linux, Cryptography, Security, Physics and especially the Go, Java and Dart programming languages!
 Those are the things I love.

 - ⚡ Fun fact: Yes, I am the Metal Brazillian Guitarist (IG: @faurametalhead) and also I do educational posts on IG: @guilhermeisnotunix.